Yoga's practice

 Hatha yoga, Bhakti yoga, Karma yoga, Laya yoga, Kriya yoga, Nada yoga, Jnana yoga, Raja yoga, Ashtanga yoga, Yoga nidra, Dyana yoga etc...

-In order not to mislead the reader, we speak here only Hatha yoga, Yoga nidra, Nada yoga and in Tibetan yoga, we advance tracks for the understanding and the practice of the 6 yogas of the 6 yogas of Naropa (see "Tibetan yoga and the secret techniques), mainly on the yoga of dreams and sleep, the yoga of the transfert of consciousness, the yoga of inner heat, the yoga of the intermediate state (bardo) (see "the Tibetan book of the dead), yoga of the clear light. (see "the awakening of the luminous mind")
+speak here only Hatha yoga, Yoga nidra, Nada yoga and in Tibetan yoga, we advance tracks for the understanding and the practice of the 6 yogas of the 6 yogas of Naropa (see "Tibetan yoga and the secret techniques), mainly on the yoga of dreams and sleep, the yoga of the transfert of consciousness, the yoga of inner heat, the yoga of the intermediate state (bardo) (see "the Tibetan book of the dead), yoga of the clear light. (see "the awakening of the luminous mind")

 It is necessary to specify that yoga is not a religious practice; it is a science of the spirit and the body, prodigious and complex, and especially a difficult practice for whoever wants to carry it out, and which, no more than physics or mathematics, requires to belong to any religion.